atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 f.
 If ^
 Mrs. Jefferson, without' paying ariy regard to their superior situation, stared at them, with her broad, vulgar face, exposed full to view,. unshaded by hat or bonnet, and exclaimed — “So, fo —
-“I thought what you would alt .come ^ to: this is keeping cbmpahy" with “demi reps: you see your fine quality“ “won’t know you.”
+“I thought what you would alt .come ^ to: this is keeping cbmpahy" with “demi reps: you see your fine quality“ “won’t know you."
 I
 This free speech was accompanied with a loud laugh, in which she was joined by her party,